 Internal combustion engines present special hazards during operation and fueling.
 Failure to follow the safety guidelines described below could result in severe injury or death.
-Read and follow all safety warnings described in the engine operator's manual.
-A copy of this manual is supplied with the unit when it was shipped from the factory.
+Also read and follow all safety warnings described in the engine operator's manual.
+A copy of this manual was supplied with the unit when it was shipped from the factory.